Where are they now? Man Utd’s youngest Premier League starting XI

 CB: Phil Jones

-Once tipped to be United’s greatest ever player by Sir Alex Ferguson, Jones failed to live up to those lofty expectations and has spent most of the last four years on the treatment table.
+Once tipped to be United’s greatest ever player by Sir Alex Ferguson, Jones failed to live up to those lofty expectations and has spent most of the last five years on the treatment table.

 “There’d be only my mum and dad who would turn up,” Jones told Goal in 2019.
 We want him to find a move and be happy now.